 A mutual consultation with your Massage Therapist can help you establish a treatment program which fits your lifestyle and physical requirements.
 Your massage therapist is on your team and is involved with your repair, rejuvenation and in the maintenance of your health.
 Your choice of RMT assures you that your recommendation for further treatment is being made by a qualified health professional and is made with your preeminent care in mind.

 Yes, if you just want to experience massage therapy to relax.
 However, to have a longer term therapeutic affect one treatment may not be enough.

 Massage therapy is most beneficial in both acute and chronic conditions, when used over a series of treatments and then followed up with maintenance or preventive treatments.
 (Acute conditions are recent, occurring within a week to a month, and can be severe to mild but are sudden in onset.
 This could describe anything from car accident to a muscular sprain.
 Chronic conditions are present for several months or years

-t’s not uncommon to feel some muscle soreness after a massage.
+It’s not uncommon to feel some muscle soreness after swedish massage treatment.
 Massage triggers a release of lactic acid stored in tight muscles, which can create a temporary feeling of soreness.
 The good news?
 Many people enjoy post-massage heightened energy levels and an increased range of motion.

 Yes we do!
-A therapeutic massage is a great way to show someone how much you care :).
+A swedish massage is a great way to show someone how much you care :).